Twisted $S^1$ stability and positive scalar curvature obstruction on fiber bundles: -bubble and incompressible depth in manifolds with boundary

-Let $d_0$ be the smooth approximation of the signed distance function from a single point to $\Sigma$, the sign with respect to the two connected components of $\tilde{M}\backslash \Sigma$.
-Let $\pi<T<l$ be a number such that $\pm T$ are the regular value of $d_0$.
-Then
+Let $d_0$ be a smooth approximation of the signed distance function to $\Sigma$, with the sign with respect to two connected components of $\tilde{M}\backslash \Sigma$.
+Let $\pi<T<l$ be a number such that $\pm T$ are both regular values of $d_0$, and we obtain that